 He is one of only two non-Canadians playing on the team, but apparently, he’s fitting in just fine.
 In his first 25 games, Colin has scored four goals and seven assists, with 11 total points scored.
 Just last week he was named assistant captain of the team and wears an ‘A’ on his sweater.

 Next year, Colin hopes to move up to the Langley Rivermen, who play in the British Colombian League, and all with the goal of playing college hockey.

 “This is an amazing achievement,” says Dean Deborah Scerbicke.

 British Columbian coaches noticed Colin as far back as three years ago when he played in a prospect camp at the age of 15.
 They kept him on their radar, and while he could have left his home earlier to play for them — and finish high school in British Columbia — Colin had one goal: He wanted to graduate from Saint Viator.

 While a Saint Viator student, Colin played soccer and one spring season of hockey.
 He concentrated his efforts on playing with the U-18 Chicago Young Americans, which is a AAA, tier-one team that plays in the High-Performance League.

-Now playing in British Colombia, he lives with a host family in the area.
+Now playing in British Columbia, he lives with a host family in the area.
 His parents, Steve and Lori, follow every game by streaming it live on the Internet and they say they are content to watch him play as an amateur.